-Nicolai "Nick" Schurko focuses his practice on defense of high-stakes product liability actions in a wide range of industries, including matters involving fire protection and alarms, automotive, aviation, trucking, and heavy machinery claims.
+Nicolai "Nick" Schurko focuses his practice on defense of high-stakes product liability actions in a wide range of industries, including matters involving fire protection and alarms, automotive, aviation, trucking, asbestos, and heavy machinery claims.
 His practice also encompasses defense of toxic tort and exposure cases on behalf of various clients operating within the pharmaceutical and agribusiness spaces.
 Additionally, a portion of Nick’s practice is dedicated to business litigation, ranging from counseling clients regarding indemnification and insurance disputes to defense and prosecution of complex commercial claims.

 Nick is familiar with all phases of a case from inception through trial.
 He has extensive experience analyzing and preparing pleadings, curating written discovery, conducting and defending depositions, developing expert discovery, drafting dispositive and other motions, arguing before state and federal courts and mediating matters.
 Though his practice is national in scope, clients are quick to seek Nick’s advice regarding the nuance of state and federal courts located in Pennsylvania and New Jersey, the jurisdictions where he is licensed and has spent nearly a decade learning the ins and outs of local practice and procedure.

 In addition to his pretrial experience, Nick has served as lead counsel in numerous arbitrations (both binding and non-binding), second-chaired multiple jury trials and briefed several high profile appellate matters.
 This wealth of experience in all phases of litigation informs Nick’s legal strategies and tactics throughout the course of any particular case.
 He is not just “going through the motions” with his cases; rather, he strives to develop a unique initial strategy for his clients in each case and to ensure that his decisions and tactics during the course of that case complement the overall plan for the litigation.